helloyifan/Databases/Chap5.md

 ###Constraints over a single table
-**Check**: Conditional expression is used over a single table cnstaints
+**Check**: Conditional expression is used over a single table constaints

 ```
 CREATE TABLE Sailors ( sid INTEGER,